luungoc2005/luungoc2005-github-io-old/projects.md

 ### Spotify Explorer
 An artist explorer app for Spotify, making use of Spotify Web API for search, suggestions and track samples.
 A good way to pass a few minutes.
 I myself found a few favorite tracks while testing it.
-Does not support sample track playing on mobile, thanks to mobile browsers not having support for HTML5 media (*yet*).
+Does not support sample track playing on mobile, thanks to my implementation of volume fading and mobile browsers being picky about loading tracks (*ugh..*).
 There are workarounds, but it will take a while to implement and I still lack the means to test on iOS.

 First working version on 19 November, 2016
 Lasted update 5 December, 2016